Top Questions to Ask Before Hiring a Mobile Shredding Company

 • Are they e-waste certified for recycling electronics like old hard drives?

-Choosing a company with eco-conscious policies ensures that your data destruction efforts align with your business’s environmental values.
+Choosing a company with eco-conscious policies ensures that your hard drive data destruction efforts align with your business’s environmental values.

 8. Do You Provide Client Reviews or Testimonials?